quatauta/exercism-elixir/protein-translation/README.md

 # Protein Translation

+Welcome to Protein Translation on Exercism's Elixir Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Translate RNA sequences into proteins.

 RNA can be broken into three nucleotide sequences called codons, and then translated to a polypeptide like so: